microsoft/mttl/README.md

     pytest -vv tests

 ## Acknowledgements
-We relied on Derek Tam's open-source code for the dataloading and base T5 wrapper in pytorch-lightning for our encoder-decoder experiments.
-You can find the original code [here](https://github.com/r-three/t-few/tree/master)
+We relied on Derek Tam's open-source code for the dataloading and T5 lightning wrapper for our encoder-decoder experiments.
+You can find the original code [here](https://github.com/r-three/t-few/tree/master).

 ## Contributing